Urban fiction: Early 20th century urban fiction

-In tandem with the modernist movement that sought to challenge traditional modes of literary representation, so came a new wave of urban fiction.
+Alongside the modernist movement that sought to challenge traditional modes of literary representation, a new wave of urban fiction emerged.
 According to Katherine Mullin, "the alienated modernist self is a product of the big city rather than the countryside or small town."
 According to Elizabeth Young in the essay anthology Shopping in Space, "the city offers unparalleled opportunities to the creative artist," ranging from "greed and deviancy, crime, bohemianism, sexual excess, nightlife and narcotics."
 Some of the most prevalent cities in 20th century urban fiction are New York City, especially the neighborhoods Greenwich Village, Times Square, and Harlem; Chicago; Los Angeles; and San Francisco.

 The Beat Generation was a counterculture literary movement concentrated in New York City that contributed much to urban fiction.
 Author William S. Burroughs' novel Junky is a semi-autobiographical chronicle of heroin addiction on the fringes of society in New York, New Orleans, and Mexico City and a seminal text of New York urban fiction.
 The book is notable for its use of time period contextual slang, something characteristic of urban literature.
 Regarding the accounts of drug use, Will Self writes that Burroughs' "descriptions of the 'junk territories' his alter ego inhabits are, in fact, depictions of urban alienation itself.
 And just as in these areas junk is 'a ghost in daylight on a crowded street', so his junkie characters who are invariably described as 'invisible', 'dematerialized' and "boneless" - are, like the pseudonymous 'William Lee' himself, the sentient residue left behind when the soul has been cooked up and injected into space."
 Accounts of drug addiction and social alienation are also common in modern and contemporary urban fiction."

-The Harlem Renaissance was an importance precursor to contemporary urban fiction that depicts the experience of African Americans.
+The Harlem Renaissance was an important precursor to contemporary African American urban fiction.
 Langston Hughes was an influential author of early urban literature and his "The Ballad of the Landlord" is regarded as an early text of urban poetry.
 The poem "grew out of conditions in New York City’s Harlem in the 1930’s.
-In graphic terms it describes the escalation of anger and frustration that tenants experienced trying to get landlords to make basic repairs.
+It graphically describes the escalation of anger and frustration that tenants experienced trying to get landlords to make basic repairs.
 It is structured like an old time blues song until the final verse where the rhythm changes."
 According to Sabrina Nixon, "instead of being swallowed by the depression of living in the ghetto, Hughes made it work for him."